zeroasterisk/Nestable/README.md

 ## PLEASE NOTE

-**I cannot provide any support or guidance beyond this README.
-If this code helps you that's great but I have no plans to develop Nestable beyond this demo (it's not a final product and has limited functionality).
-I cannot reply to any requests for help.**
+**https://github.com/dbushell cannot provide any support or guidance beyond this README, but this repo is still under development somehow.**

 * * *